Commission complaints – what you need to know

 Good to know: Moneybarn has never entered into discretionary commission arrangements (DCAs) and has never operated tied arrangements with brokers.

 Following judgments from the Supreme Court, the Financial Conduct Authority (FCA) has reviewed the use and disclosure of commission models within the motor finance industry.
-Now, the FCA has published a consultation on a proposed redress scheme.
-The scheme is designed to compensate customers who were affected by any arrangements that caused the customer harm.
+Now, the FCA is implementing a motor finance redress scheme designed to compensate customers who were affected by any arrangements that caused the customer harm.

 • January 2024 – The FCA began a review into motor finance commission practices, including DCAs (banned in January 2021).